DmitriyLesnoy/Future_Engineers_Lime/README.md

        SYSTEMRE QUEIMENTS FOR WORKING WITH THE FUTURE ENGINEERS PROGECT:

+1. Programming environment - PyCharm.
+2. Programming language - Python 3.9.
+3. Access to the repository on Github and the installed project folder from the repository
+4. Bitvise SSH Client
+6. presence of certain files on Raspberry Pi and PyBoard
-1. The operating system of the computer you will be working on is Windows 10
+7. The operating system of the computer you will be working on is Windows 10
-2. Program interpreter of the python language - PyCharm.
-3. Programming language - Python 3.9.
-4. The presence of a browser
-5. Access to the repository on Github

 Installing the required components:

-  1) Installing PyCharm
+  1) Installing PyCharm:

 a) Go to PyCharm's official website official website
   ![image](https://user-images.githubusercontent.com/64408062/130711781-79ee401e-7e02-49a1-920c-66a4b4726c01.png)